-Bytes Type Name Description ? uint7 rle_meta_len RLE meta-data-size times 2.
-The bottom bit is a flag to indicate whether rle_meta is uncompressed (1) or com- pressed (0) . ? uint7 rle_len Size of uncompressed data before DECODERLE is applied ? uint7 (comp meta len) Only stored if bottom bit of rle meta len is unset.
+Bytes \mathbf{Type} Name Description ? uint7 rle_meta_len RLE meta-data-size times 2.
+The bottom bit is a flag to indicate whether rle_meta is uncompressed (1) or com- pressed (0) . ? uint7 rle_len Size of uncompressed data before DecoderLE is applied ? uint7 $(comp_meta_len)$ Only stored if bottom bit of rle_meta_len is unset.
 Size of compressed RLE meta data. ? uint8[] rle_meta RLE meta-data.
-Decompress with RANSDECODENx16 $0$ 5 if bottom bit of rle_meta_len is unset.
+Decompress with RANSDECODENx16_0 if bottom bit of rle_meta_len is unset.

 The meta-data format starts with the count of symbols which have runs associated with them (zero being interpreted as all of them) and the list of these symbol values.
-This is followed by the run lengths encoded as variable sized integers in the uint7 format.
+This is followed by the run lengths encoded as variable sized integers in the uint? format.

+'''

-(Reads and optionally uncompresses the blob of run-lengths and the array L) (indicating which symbols have associates run-lengths.)
+iable sized integers in the uint\% format.
+(Reads and optionally uncompresses the blob of run-lengths and the array L)

+'''